 Compartmentation and intracellular traffic of mRNPs

 We tackle these questions using a combination of experimental approaches including biochemical and cell imaging techniques, as well as proteomic and transcriptomic analyses.
-Most our studies focus on P-bodies in human cells.
+Most of our studies focus on P-bodies in human cells [1].

-- What is their function if cell physiology?
+- What is their function in cell physiology?
 Established cell lines grow well in the absence of DDX6 expression, and therefore in the absence of P-bodies.
-However, in human, several mutations in the DDX6 gene are responsible for mental retardation and some developmental defects.
-We have shown that the DDX6 mutations lead to a strong P-body defect in the patient cells, as well as to some mRNA post-transcriptional deregulation [12].
+However, in human, several heterozygous mutations in the DDX6 gene are responsible for mental retardation associated to neurodevelopmental defects.
+We have shown that the DDX6 mutations lead to a strong P-body defect in the patient cells, as well as to some mRNA post-transcriptional deregulation [12,13].
 These findings constitute a unique entry point to understand the function of P-bodies and/or DDX6 during development.

 Poster flash talk (5 min)